williamgilpin/howto/howto_conda.md

 ## Installing Miniconda

-Use miniconda to avoid installing tons of packages you won't use Download the installer for whichever python distro you want as default; you can always make an environemnt with a different flavor of python (I used python 2.7 since that's the OSX default)
+Use miniconda to avoid installing tons of packages you won't use Download the installer for whichever python distro you want as default; you can always make an environment with a different flavor of python (I initially used python 2.7 since that's the OSX default, but when I had to reinstall I switch to Python 3)

 	 $ bash ./[long file name].sh